-BOFA's range of ADVANTAGE laser fume and filtration extraction systems are designed for applications that generate particulate and gaseous organic compounds within the Laser Marking, Coding and Engraving Industries.
+BOFA's range of ADVANTAGE laser fume extraction and filtration systems are designed for applications that generate particulate and gaseous volatile organic compounds (VOC's) within the Laser Marking, Coding and Engraving Industries.

 Most laser fume purification systems have 3 stages of filtration.
 A pre filter to protect the higher cost HEPA (High Efficiency Particulate Air) for the finer particulates and finally a gas/chemical filter.